mbestoesta/PRELIMS-ESTOESTA/README.md

 # PRELIMS ESTOESTA

-A collection of three preliminary activities focused on **visual design, personal branding, and technology-based communication**.
+A collection of three preliminary activities focused on visual design, personal branding, and technology-based communication.
 These activities demonstrate the application of design principles, typography, color theory, infographic development, and project documentation.

 ---

-## 📑 Table of Contents
+## Table of Contents

 1. [Activity 1 – Presentation Design Principle](#activity-1--presentation-design-principle)
 2. [Activity 2 – Color Palette and Typography](#activity-2--color-palette-and-typography)